-Your walk-in cooler isn’t just a piece of equipment; it’s a vault protecting thousands of dollars of your most valuable assets.
-Every minute it runs perfectly, your inventory is safe.
-But when it fails, that asset quickly turns into a massive liability.
-The central question every food service operator must face is this: How much downtime can a restaurant’s refrigeration system afford before product loss?
+Your walk-in cooler is more than just equipment—it’s a vault protecting thousands of dollars in inventory.
+But unexpected refrigeration downtime can turn that asset into a massive liability in just a few hours.
+So, how much time do you really have before product starts to spoil?
 The answer is shockingly little.
-Within hours, you could be looking at a total loss of perishable goods, from prime cuts of meat to delicate produce.
-This guide breaks down the real costs of failure and gives you the actionable steps to protect your investment.
+Within hours, you could face a total loss of perishable goods, from prime cuts of meat to delicate produce.
+This guide breaks down the real costs of a system failure and gives you the actionable steps to protect your investment before it’s too late.

 Key Takeaways